 Do You Qualify for an EB-5 Investor Visa?

 The EB-5 green card is an investment visa and requires the beneficiary to place a substantial amount of his or her funds into a U.S. business.
-There are two ways of fulfilling this obligation:
+Our Eb-5 lawyer explains that there are two ways of fulfilling this obligation:

 - Direct Investment – Investors who choose to create a new enterprise, purchase an existing business, or reorganize a former business into a new entity must invest a minimum $1,000,000 into the commercial venture.
 In cases where the existing business is located in an area of severe unemployment—150 percent of the national unemployment rate—the investor may invest $500,000.